TimosPal/Chess-Engine-GUI/README.md

 - **Leaper pieces** : pawns , king , knights
 - **Sliding pieces** : queen , rook , bishop

-Attack / move tables are pre-generated at compilation.
+Attack / move tables are pre-generated at startup.
 This way we can get all the possible pseudo moves for a given position without needing to calculate them on the fly.

 Exception : pawn pushes are calculated on the spot due to their simplicity and strong correlation